The way high school fall sports teams conduct preseason practices is changing.

 On June 22, the Maryland Public Secondary Schools Athletic Association and the Maryland State Department of Education released a model policy to provide guidance for local school systems regarding a heat acclimatization program for student-athletes.

-A new state law — it was implemented Sunday — required all local school systems to formulate specific guidelines for student-athletes to adapt to warm weather conditions mandated the guidelines.
+A new state law implemented Sunday requires all local school systems to formulate specific guidelines for student-athletes to adapt to practicing and playing in hot weather.

-A committee of representatives from the MPSSAA, MSDE, local school systems, the Department of Health and Mental Hygiene, the Maryland Athletic Trainers Association and physicians formed the model policy.
+A committee of physicians and representatives from the MPSSAA, MSDE, local school systems, the Department of Health and Mental Hygiene, the Maryland Athletic Trainers Association formed the model policy.
 Individual counties are free to institute their own regulations, but they are strongly encouraged to follow the model policy.
-Fall public school preseason practice is scheduled to begin statewide on Aug.
+Preseason practices for public school fall sports are scheduled to begin statewide on Aug.
 11.

 Ned Sparks, the MPSSAA’s executive director and a member of the committee, was not available for comment by press time.
 During a phone interview last month, he stressed the importance of safety for student-athletes.